 What if I don’t want to buy a computer?

-The school has a limited number of computers that will be made available for these students to use when required in class.
-However, these machines might not be the latest model and cannot be taken home.
+The school has a limited number of iPads/MacBooks that will be made available for these students to use when required in class.
+However, these devices might not be the latest model and cannot be taken home.

 What are the advantages of buying a MacBook?